Storage Usage

 GROUP BY node ['name']

-The total storage being used, can be calculated as the avg size of 1 shard * total_shards.
+The total storage being used by a table can be calculated as the average size of 1 shard * total_shards.

 Applying this to the taxi table that was created beforehand: